 Mass balance models based on volume reconciliation usually allow either a percentage system (products are sold with a % of verified content) or a credit system (only a % of products are sold with a verified claim).

-This mass balance model is based on the credit system.
+The mass balance model allowed under this Standard is based on the credit system approach.

-This model allows to declare a proportion of claimed inputs sourced over a specific period of time.
+This model allows to sell with compliant sales claim the same proportion of compliant inputs that have been sourced over a specific period.
 The same proportion may be applied to outputs which will be sold with claims.
-The products' claims will indicate that a credit / mass balance system has been used (see the Claims and Seal Use Standard).
+The products' claims will indicate that a mass balance system has been used (see "The Claims and Seal Use Standard").

-This model is intended to allow Organisations to communicate on their procurement of and progress in increasing Sustainability Framework material.
+This model is intended to allow Organisations to communicate on their procurement of and progress in increasing the share of Sustainability Framework compliant material.